 The true Bible teaching about human nature delivers us from the fear of some supernatural devil and shows clearly where the real enemy of God is to be found.

 The Bible, as we have seen, exposes all the weaknesses of human nature and its perishing in the grave.
 But that need not be the end, for the Gospel is a message of hope.
-It is declared to be “the power of God to salvation” (Romans 1:16), deliverance from sin and its consequence, death.
+It is “the power of God unto salvation” (Romans 1:16), deliverance from sin and its consequence, death.
 That is why the Biblical Gospel is “good news”.

 When this state of mind was reached, the believers in Christ in apostolic times were “baptized”, by total immersion in water.
 So they were “buried with Christ in baptism” (Colossians 2:12); they died in symbol with him upon the cross, and as he rose from the dead to immortal life, so they rose from the waters of baptism to “newness of life”.
 This remains the requirement for sincere believers today.
 No authority has arisen since the days of the apostles with power to alter it.

 God, in His grace and mercy, is prepared to accept those who adopt this attitude and to forgive their sins, bringing them into fellowship with Himself.
 So, from being alienated from God by sin, sincere believers become sons and daughters of God by their obedience and faith.
 They are made heirs of eternal life according to God’s promise.
 For even if death should overtake them, they die in certain hope of resurrection from the grave in the day when Christ comes again.
-The reward of the faithful is in the gift of an undying nature.
-As Jesus said of those raised to eternal life: “nor can they die any more, for they are equal to the angels” (Luke 20:35,36).
+The reward of the faithful is in the gift of an undying nature: as Jesus said, “like unto the angels, to die no more” (Luke 20:35-36).
 If they should be living in the day of the Lord’s return, and of the resurrection of the dead, the faithful servants will be granted a change of nature, from mortality to immortality.
-So will be fulfilled the best-known verse in the New Testament: “God so loved the world, that he gave his only begotten Son, that whoever believes in him should not perish, but have everlasting life” (John 3:16).
+So will be fulfilled the best-known verse in the New Testament: “God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).